Syllabus

 Note: You are not required to submit any annotations for the day you are scheduled to lead the discussion.

-Weekly summaries (20 points)
+Reflections (20 points)

-Please note that all assignments must be submitted before the due date each week (details on Canvas) to count towards the final grade - late submissions will NOT be accepted (unless you are using a flex day, see late work policy).
+Please note that all assignments must be submitted before the due date each week to count towards the final grade - late submissions will NOT be accepted (unless you are using a flex day, see late work policy).
+Overall, these reflections contribute 20 points towards your final grade, but each reflection will be graded on a 5-point scale and then scaled to total up to 20 points at the end of the semester.
+The grading scale for each summary is as follows:

 Descriptor Points